schreinerman/maerklin292xx_gateway/README.md

 After upload to ATOM Lite, the locomotive can be controlled placed up to 10cm beside the IR sensor.
-An external IR transmitter diode can be used by chaning the GPIO channel in maerklin292xxir.h at ```#define MAERKLIN292XXIR_IR_PIN 12``` from 12 to your choice.
+An external IR transmitter diode can be used by chaning the GPIO at the configuration website http://maerklin292xx_gateway.local/config .
 For example chaning to 25 makes it possible to use some external IR transmitters for having a wide range conection at the bottom connector.
 Best is to use GND, 5V for the power supply of the IR transmitter.
 For example using: RM-024 LDTR.
 See some example here: https://blog.io-expert.com/improving-ir-transmitter-at-atom-lite

 The ESP32 will automatically log into the specified SSID/password, otherwise it will initiate as SoftAP.